 If anyone could help Kim with the Ukrainian text to this rhyme and/or a better phonetic version, please comment below.

 This article was posted on Monday, June 9th, 2014 at 11:13 am and is filed under Children's Songs, Countries & Cultures, Languages, MP3 Recordings, MP3's, Nursery Rhymes, Questions, Readers Questions, Recordings, Recordings of Nursery Rhymes, Ukraine, Ukrainian, Ukrainian Children's Songs.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 4 Responses to “Can anyone Help with the Ukrainian Rhyme–Pitchoo, Pitchoo?”